 - The Voice Monitoring feature allows parents to monitor the child’s surroundings.

 - Only works with KidsConnect plan, cannot connect to your existing carrier.
-Monthly plans range from $15-$45.
+7 different monthly plans range from $15-$45.

 - A screenless push-to-talk smartphone alternative for kids